It all began with a dog that couldn’t stop farting…

 Making Dog Food Magic

-By now, Dave and his mum Mary had perfected their canine culinary skills.
+By now, Dave and his family had perfected their canine culinary skills.
 Then, one fateful lunchtime, Dave mentioned the remarkable effect home cooking was having to his workmate Kev, a fellow dog lover.
 Kev then suggested they could cook for even more dogs.
-So with this in mind, the boys planned a visit to Mary’s kitchen.
+So with this in mind, the boys planned a visit to Dave's family's kitchen.

 Testing, testing, 1, 2, 3 types of meat

-Mary prepared a bunch of different dishes for Kev to see and taste; suitably wowed, he and Dave decided to trial them on the dogs of various friends and family members.
-Over the next two weeks, feedback started to trickle in and the results were… [pause for suspense] … overwhelmingly positive!
+They prepared a bunch of different dishes to see and taste; suitably wowed, they decided to trial them on the dogs of various friends and family members.
+Over the next two weeks, feedback started to trickle in and the results were… [pause for suspense] … overwhelmingly positive.

 Butternut Box is Born